Actipro/WPF-Controls/Documentation/topics/syntaxeditor/user-interface/outlining/outlining-general.md

 The [IEditorDocument](xref:ActiproSoftware.Text.IEditorDocument).[OutliningMode](xref:ActiproSoftware.Text.IEditorDocument.OutliningMode) property dictates which outlining modes are permitted:

-- Default - Automatic or manual are permitted and the end user may switch between them at any time.
+- `Default` - Automatic or manual are permitted, and the end user may switch between them at any time.
-- Automatic - Only automatic is permitted.
+- `Automatic` - Only automatic is permitted.
-- Manual - Only manual is permitted.
+- `Manual` - Only manual is permitted.
-- None - No outlining is permitted.
+- `None` - No outlining is permitted.

 The currently "active" mode is always available in the [IOutliningManager](xref:@ActiproUIRoot.Controls.SyntaxEditor.Outlining.IOutliningManager).[ActiveMode](xref:@ActiproUIRoot.Controls.SyntaxEditor.Outlining.IOutliningManager.ActiveMode) property.
 This property will never return a value of `OutliningMode.Default`, since it always is a resolved result.